Marklogic-retired/marklogic-data-hub/examples/mapping-example/README.md

 Otherwise, all of the features used in the jsonToJsonFlow can be used in this mapping as well.

-### Mapping features in the jsonToXml flow
+### Mapping features in the mapJsonToXml step

-From the "Flows" view in QuickStart, open the jsonToXml flow and select the mapping step.
-QuickStart will display the JSON document in staging in the "Source Data" panel and the mapping in the "Entity" panel.
-The mapping displays all of the properties of the Person entity along with its nested Name and Address entities.
-Each row in the mapping is similar to the jsonToJson flow.
+Each row in this mapping is similar to the mapjson step.

-### Mapping features in the xmlToXml flow
+### Mapping features in the mapXmlToXml step

-From the "Flows" view in QuickStart, open the xmlToXml flow and select the mapping step.
-QuickStart will display the XML document in staging in the "Source Data" panel and the mapping in the "Entity" panel.
 The xmlToXml mapping is intended to highlight usage of namespace and namespace prefix in the mapping.

 1. The properties in the expression have a namespace defined for the "person" element.
 The mapping also shows usage of a namespace prefix.
 The source document has a namespace prefix and the same is reflected in the source table and element selector.